 The supervision records should be agreed by both parties.
 An electronic copy will be sent by the line manager to the member of staff to review and agree.
-If the member of staff does not respond within seven days the record will taken to be agreed.
+If the member of staff does not respond within seven days the record will accepted as agreed.
 If there is disagreement as to the content of the record this should be recorded by the line manager.

-5. Formal supervision
+5. Formal Supervision

-Formal supervision will be one-to-one meeting that are planned in advance on an on-going basis between a member of staff and their line manager.
+Formal supervision will be one-to-one meeting that is planned on an on-going basis between a member of staff and their line manager.
 The member of staff or line manager have the option to invite a designated trustee to the formal supervision meetings, likewise the designated trustee can request to attend a formal supervision meeting.
-The focus of these sessions is wholly on the member of staff, their workload, their performance, their development and training needs, as well as any issues arising from their work that do not arise on a day-to-day basis.
+The focus of these sessions is on the member of staff, their workload, their performance, their development, and training needs, as well as any issues arising from their work that do not arise on a day-to-day basis.
 There will also be opportunity to clarify annual leave, time off in lieu etc. Open communication, a shared agenda and a supervision record of each meeting will support the supervision process.

-Formal Supervision meetings should last no longer than $1\frac{1}{2}$ hours.
-If discussions need to be carried on past this, a follow up meeting should be arranged within the following 10 business days and the frequency of the meetings should be reviewed.
-Any urgent actions agreed at the meeting will be dealt with immediately or as soon as possible by the person holding that responsibility
+Formal supervision meetings should last no longer than $1\frac{1}{2}$ hours.
+If discussions need to be carried on passed this, a follow up meeting should be arranged within the following 10 business days and the frequency of the meetings should be reviewed.
+Any urgent actions agreed at the meeting will be dealt with immediately or as soon as possible by the person holding that responsibility.

-6. Informal supervision
+6. Informal Supervision

-Informal supervision meetings can be requested by a member of staff for any reason normally if they wish to discuss a particular matter that can't wait until their next formal supervision or if there is a part of their daily role that they require support or assistance with.
+Informal supervision meetings can be requested by the Operations Manager or a member of staff for any reason, normally if they wish to discuss a particular matter that can't wait until their next formal supervision or if there is a part of the staff member's daily role that they require support or assistance with.